portlandpython/project-night/README.md

 # Portland Python Project Night

+## Working on something cool?

+Give a lightning talk at our next Presentation Night!
+If you've never given a talk before, don't worry we have a [guide](lightning-talks.md)!

 ## Resources for New Python Programmers

 We're happy to have you here at the *Portland Python Project and Study Night*.